AddictedCS/soundfingerprinting/README.md

 ## Audio fingerprinting and recognition in .NET

 _soundfingerprinting_ is a C# framework designed for developers, enthusiasts, researchers in the fields of audio and digital signal processing, data mining, and alike.
-It implements an [efficient algorithm](http://static.googleusercontent.com/media/research.google.com/en//pubs/archive/32685.pdf) of digital signal processing which allows developing a system of audio fingerprinting and recognition in .NET environment.
+It implements an [efficient algorithm](http://static.googleusercontent.com/media/research.google.com/en//pubs/archive/32685.pdf) of digital signal processing which allows developing a system of acoustic fingerprinting and recognition in .NET.

 ## Documentation

-Following is a code sample that shows you how to extract unique characteristics from an audio file and later use them as identifiers to recognize unknown snippets from a variety of sources.
-These characteristics known as _sub-fingerprints_ (or _fingerprints_, these 2 terms used interchangeably) will be stored in the configurable backend.
+Below code sample that shows you how to extract unique characteristics from an audio file and later use them as identifiers to recognize unknown snippets from a variety of sources.
+These characteristics known as _sub-fingerprints_ (or _fingerprints_, these 2 terms are used interchangeably) will be stored in the configurable backend.
 The interfaces for fingerprinting and querying audio files have been implemented as [Fluent Interfaces](http://martinfowler.com/bliki/FluentInterface.html) with [Builder](http://en.wikipedia.org/wiki/Builder_pattern) and [Command](http://en.wikipedia.org/wiki/Command_pattern) patterns in mind.
 ```csharp
 private readonly IModelService modelService = new InMemoryModelService(); // store fingerprints in memory
 private readonly IAudioService audioService = new NAudioService(); // use NAudio audio processing library